Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-37 - Defined a procedure on how to react to Scheduled events.
+### SAP-37 - Defined a procedure on how to react to Scheduled events

 **Category: Azure Health**